Last week I was teaching a group of early-stage filmmakers and the topic of running time came up.

 Therefore, the chart below groups movies by their release year, and assigns each movie one of three states – if it’s a “first movie”, a “second movie” or “third or later movie”.
 This reveals that much of the discrepancy between the running time of our three types of movies has come about in the past two decades.

-This recent de-synrionsdtion could be due to a number of factors, including:
+This recent de-synchronisation could be due to a number of factors, including:

-- Technologies changes – Digital cameras and computer-based editing make longer movies cheaper and easier to make.
+- Technological changes – Digital cameras and computer-based editing make longer movies cheaper and easier to make.

 - Industry changes – There could have been an evolution in the power of the director to affect the pressure on them.